KellzBeezy/Portfolio/readme.md

 Kelvin's Portfolio!

 # extra detail
-Figuring out what Node js does its functionalities and creating a server using express.
+Figuring out what Node js does, its functionalities and creating a server using express.